llepecki/OverlookHotel/README.md

 ## Features

 - **Query room availability**: Check available rooms for specific dates and room types.
-- **Search for ruums**: Search for available rooms over a range of days.
+- **Search for rooms**: Search for available rooms over a range of days.
 - **Data initialization**: Load hotel and booking data from JSON files into a SQLite database.
-- **Extensible design**: Structured into modular projects for scalability and maintainability.
+- **Structure**: Modular projects for scalability and maintainability.

 ## Usage